State terrorism: United Kingdom

 with sabotage and subversion in countries occupied by the Axis powers, especially Nazi Germany.
 The British military historian John Keegan later wrote, "We must recognise that our response to the scourge of terrorism is compromised by what we did through SOE.
 The justification ...
 That we had no other means of striking back at the enemy ... is exactly the argument used by the Red Brigades, the Baader-Meinhoff gang, the PFLP, the IRA and every other half-articulate terrorist organisation on Earth.
 Futile to argue that we were a democracy and Hitler a tyrant.
 Means besmirch ends.
 SOE besmirched Britain."

 British Foreign Office documents declassified in 2021 revealed that during the Indonesian mass killings of 1965–66, British propagandists secretly incited anti-communists including army generals to eliminate the PKI, and used black propaganda, due to Indonesian President Sukarno's hostility to the formation of former British colonies into the Malayan federation from 1963.
 British Prime Minister Harold Wilson's government had instructed propaganda specialists from the Foreign Office to send hundreds of inflammatory pamphlets to leading anti-communists in Indonesia, inciting them to kill the foreign minister, Subandrio, and claiming that ethnic Chinese Indonesians deserved the violence meted out to them.

-Britain has been accused of involvement in state terrorism during the Troubles, an ethno-nationalist conflict in Northern Ireland from the 1960s to the 1990s by covertly assisting loyalist paramilitaries.
+Britain has been accused of involvement in state terrorism during the Troubles, an anti-imperialist conflict in Northern Ireland from the 1960s to the 1990s by covertly assisting loyalist paramilitaries.